You are going to love all these popular German dishes! Each recipe comes with full instructions so you can make it at home.

-You are going to love all these German dishes!
-After spending some time exploring the Romantic Road in Germany earlier this year, I knew I wanted to share some German recipes with you.
+A few years later I spent some time exploring the Romantic Road in Germany.
+After that trip, I knew I wanted to share some traditional German food with you.

 I loved the food in Germany, but feel like so many people told me not to get excited about eating there.
 They were SO wrong!